Vaibhav-Rawat03/Applied_DevOps/README.md

 Applied DevOps Project

-We are creating a image search engine using HTML, CSS and JS.
+We are creating a To-do list app using HTML, CSS and JS.